 Numerous foreign, federal and state laws and regulations govern collection, dissemination, use and confidentiality of personally identifiable health information, including state privacy and confidentiality laws (including state laws requiring disclosure of breaches), federal and state consumer protection and employment laws, HIPAA and European and other foreign data protection laws.
 These laws and regulations are increasing in complexity and number and may change frequently and sometimes conflict.
 The European Union's omnibus data protection law, the General Data Protection Regulation ("GDPR") took effect on May 25, 2018.
-The GDPR imposes numerous requirements on entities that process personal data in the context of an establishment in the European Economic Area ("EEA") or that process the personal data of data subjects who are located in the EEA.
-These requirements include, for example, establishing a basis for processing, providing notice to data subjects, developing procedures to vindicate expanded data subject rights, implementing appropriate technical and organizational measures to safeguard personal data, and complying with restrictions on the cross-border transfer of personal data from the EEA to countries that the European Union does not consider to have in place adequate data protection legislation, such as the United States.
-The GDPR additionally establishes heightened obligations for entities that process "special categories" of personal data, such as health data.
-Nearly all clinical trials involve the processing of these "special categories" of personal data, such as health data.
-Nearly all clinical trials involve the processing of these "special categories" of personal data collected during the course of clinical trials is subject to heightened protections under the GDPR.
-Violations of the GDPR can lead to penalties of up to €20 million or 4% of an entity's annual turnover.
-The United Kingdom has incorporated the GDPR into its Data Protection Act 2018, and substantially equivalent requirements and
+The GDPR imposes numerous requirements on entities that process personal data, including clinical trial data, in the context of an establishment in the EEA or that process the personal data, including clinical trial data, of data subjects who are located in the EEA.
+These requirements include, for example, providing expanded disclosures about how their personal data will be used; higher standards for organizations to demonstrate that they have obtained valid consent or have another legal basis in place to justify their data processing activities; the obligation to appoint data protection officers in certain circumstances; new rights for individuals to be "forgotten" and rights to data portability, as well as enhanced current rights (e.g., access requests); the principal of accountability and demonstrating compliance through policies, procedures, training and audit; and a new mandatory data breach regime.
+In particular, medical or health data, genetic data and biometric data where the latter is used to uniquely identify an individual are all classified as "special category" data under the GDPR and afford greater protection and require additional compliance obligations.
+Further, EU member states have a broad right to impose additional conditions-including restrictions-on these data categories.
+This is because the GDPR allows EU member states to derogate from the requirements of the GDPR mainly in regard to specific processing situations (including special category data and processing for scientific or statistical purposes).
+As the EU states continue to reframe their national legislation to harmonize with the GDPR, we will need to monitor compliance with all relevant EU member states' laws and regulations, including where permitted derogation from the GDPR are introduced.
+The United Kingdom has incorporated the GDPR into its Data Protection Act 2018, and substantially equivalent requirements and penalties apply in the United Kingdom.